 The Trial and Forensic Evidence

-Both Gwin and Hadaway testified for the state at Ott’s trial, describing the details above to the jury.
+Both Gwin and Hadaway testified for the state at Ott’s trial, describing the same details to the jury.
 Gwin was not charged with any crime, and Hadaway accepted a plea agreement in exchange for his testimony against Ott.
 Hadaway pled guilty to attempted robbery and was sentenced to five years in prison.

 The only physical evidence produced by the state at trial were the two box cutters and knife police discovered among Ott’s possessions.
-A medical examiner, Dr. Richard Teggatz, who performed Payne’s autopsy, estimated that Payne had died 48 to 60 hours before her body was discovered – which matches with the timeframe in the testimony from Gwin and Hadaway.
+A medical examiner, Dr. Richard Teggatz, who performed Payne’s autopsy, estimated that Payne had died 48 to 60 hours before her body was discovered – which matched with the timeframe in the testimony from Gwin and Hadaway.
 Teggatz also ruled out one of the box cutters as the murder weapon and claimed that it was unlikely the other box cutter was used, but concluded that the knife could be consistent with the murder weapon, because the fatal injury required a sharp edge.

 Ott was convicted by the jury and sentenced to life in prison with the possibility of parole in 50 years.